 – Washi tape or painter’s tape

-Once your white paint has fully dried, place a piece of washi tape or painter’s tape down the center of the letters.
+Then, once your white paint has fully dried, place a piece of washi tape or painter’s tape down the center of the letters.
 I found that it was easiest to line up the letters and then place one long strip of tape across all the letters to make sure that the strip was even down the center of them all.

-Once the first color was applied and dry, I held a piece of cardboard on the tape line and spray painted the bottom color.
+After the first color was applied and dry, I held a piece of cardboard on the tape line and spray painted the bottom color.
 The cardboard piece helped keep the second color from overspraying onto the first.
 As you can see above, I didn’t do this for the first coat of the Krylon® ColorMaster Paint + Primer – 25% more in Hunter Green, but luckily it’s easy to correct with another coat of Krylon® ColorMaster Paint + Primer – 25% More in Ballet Slipper pink.
 Once all the coats of paint were on the letters and the color was solid with no translucent spots, I peeled away the tape when the paint was dry to the touch and let the letters sit outside overnight to fully dry.

 This photo shoot took place at the Travis Heights Treasure here in Austin.
 You can see more about the property and book a stay the next time you are in town here.
+The place is beautiful!